 How we assist

-Our Congressional Investigations team draws on the specific experience of members of our Government Controversies and Public Policy Litigation Practice, which is led by former United States Department of Justice Associate Attorney General Thomas J. Perrelli.
+Our Congressional Investigations team draws on the specific experience of members of our Government Controversies and Public Policy Litigation Practice, which is led by former United States Department of Justice Associate Attorney General Thomas J. Perrelli and former Chief of Staff to the Governor of California Ann O’Leary.
 The team leverages a deep understanding of how congressional committees conduct investigations, including the unique scope of their subpoena power and enforcement procedures and the surrounding political landscape.
 Our lawyers know from personal experience – in both guiding and responding to some of the most high-profile congressional investigations and hearings in recent memory – how congressional staffers handle their inquiries, how they negotiate document requests and deal with subjects, and the options available to entities and individuals expecting or confronted by an investigation.
 We have represented numerous high-profile clients under congressional scrutiny, including preparing senior executives to give congressional testimony while simultaneously dealing with related risks such as civil actions, criminal allegations, and attacks on a client's reputation.